LogtalkDotOrg/logtalk3/manuals/_sources/userman/protocols.rst.txt

 several objects can implement the same protocol and an object can implement several protocols.
 Protocols may contain only predicate declarations.
-In some languages the term *interface* is used with similar meaning.
+In some languages the term *interface* is used with a similar meaning.
 Logtalk allows predicate declarations of any scope within protocols, contrary to some languages that only allow public declarations.